-My sister’s cancer returned last September and this March, we spent in Virginia getting her proton radiation treatments at Hampton University Proton Therapy Institute.
+My sister’s cancer returned last September and we spent this past March in Virginia getting her proton radiation treatments at Hampton University Proton Therapy Institute.
 That was 26 days away from home.

 During that trip, I “ran” down to South Carolina to see Mum a couple times.
 It was obvious “something was up” health-wise.
 April 2nd I returned to South Carolina to manage Mum’s health care and provide caregiving.
 On May 5th we got the diagnosis that she had Stage 4 Lung Cancer and treatment was not an option.

 She passed on June 9th at her home.